Preparation of Hexahydrocannabinol (HHC) (Case No. 2023-172)

 Summary:

-UCLA researchers in the Department of Chemistry & Biochemistry have developed a novel method to produce hexahydrocannabinols, which are derivatives of the psychoactive component of cannabis.
+UCLA researchers in the Department of Chemistry & Biochemistry have developed a novel method to produce hexahydrocannabinols, which are derivatives of THC, the psychoactive component of cannabis.

 Background: